uwrighty/visualisation/README.md

 Provide a story once the page first loads by stepping through the worst to best performing airlines in turn.
 Provided detail on hover
 Organised the button in performance rank
+--version 3.
+Dynamically create the information div and append to the DOM.

 #Resources
 list any sources you consulted to create your visualization